AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/data-store-modules.md

 product-area: workfront-integrations
 navigation-topic: apps-and-their-modules
 title: Data store modules
-description: An Adobe Workfront Fusion data store, similar to a database or a simple table, can store data from scenarios, making it possible to transfer data between individual scenarios or scenario runs.
+description: An [!DNL Adobe Workfront Fusion] data store, similar to a database or a simple table, can store data from scenarios, making it possible to transfer data between individual scenarios or scenario runs.
 You can use a data store to store new data from various systems during synchronization.
 author: Becky
 feature: Workfront Fusion
 exl-id: 1dc9cb88-d1b9-4a67-91fb-be980cc1ccd1
 ---
 # Data store modules

-An Adobe Workfront Fusion data store, similar to a database or a simple table, can store data from scenarios, making it possible to transfer data between individual scenarios or scenario runs.
+An [!DNL Adobe Workfront Fusion] data store, similar to a database or a simple table, can store data from scenarios, making it possible to transfer data between individual scenarios or scenario runs.
 You can use a data store to store new data from various systems during synchronization.

-The data store modules enable you to add, replace, update, retrieve, delete, search, or count records in your Adobe Workfront Fusion data store.
+The data store modules enable you to add, replace, update, retrieve, delete, search, or count records in your [!DNL Adobe Workfront Fusion] data store.

 For information on creating, editing, and troubleshooting data stores, see [Data Stores in Adobe Workfront Fusion](../../workfront-fusion/modules/data-stores.md)